Montagu House, Blackheath: History

+In 1801 Caroline's Mistress of the Robes Lady Townshend commissioned the artist Thomas Lawrence to paint Caroline with her young daughter Princess Charlotte.
+Lawrence produced an acclaimed dual portrait, although the painting of the picture (where he had sometimes stayed over at Montagu House) later became part of a public scandal in which it was alleged Lawrence had an affair with Caroline.

 The Delicate Investigation

 Montagu House was the location of alleged affairs between Queen Caroline and various lovers, investigated as part of "The Delicate Investigation" in 1806 and which heard testimony from neighbours in Greenwich, Major-General Sir John Douglas and his wife Charlotte.
 Lady Douglas became Caroline's companion, living for a time at Montagu House before their friendship broke down, and rumours about scandalous events at the house began to circulate; Lady Douglas alleged that Caroline had admitted to having had an illegitimate child, William Austin.
 A secretive investigation cleared Caroline of adultery (and poured doubt on the Douglas testimonies) but questioned other aspects of Caroline's behaviour.
 However, public sympathy tended to side with Caroline; an 1813 cartoon following the "Delicate Investigation" showed the ridiculed Sir John and Lady Douglas being led to a pillory erected outside Montagu House.

 All the Montagu House buildings were demolished in 1815 (the site is now occupied by the Chesterfield Walk tennis courts).
 A rear wall, now part of the Park wall, survives as does, inside the Park, a plunge bath called 'Queen Caroline's bath', previously situated in an area enclosed by Caroline when she created a lawn and pleasure ground after being appointed Ranger of Greenwich Park in 1806.
 Plaques commemorating Caroline and Sancho are set in the wall nearby.